-As to the ruthless leadership and evil mission of the sabotage, we shall probe it with abundant help from church history and from a crucial commandment our Western church often quotes but has marginalized for many years, Genesis 1:28.
-Further help resides in 2 Chronicles 7:14, an oft-quoted Scripture revered for what it says but rarely observed and revered for what it purposefully does not say, as we shall observe.
+As to the ruthless leadership and evil mission of the sabotage, we shall probe it with abundant help from Church history and from a crucial commandment our Western church often extols but has marginalized for many years, Genesis 1:28.
+Further help resides in 2 Chronicles 7:14, an oft-quoted Scripture revered for what it says but rarely observed and revered for what it purposefully does not say, as we shall see.

-I want to thank everyone who reads this booklet (which is to serve, Lord willing, as a portion of a longer study I hope to complete).
-The booklet's content involves and welcomes everyone alive on earth today, but my main appeal is to readers who adhere to the Christian faith.
+I want to thank everyone who opens and evaluates this booklet (which is to serve, Lord willing, as a portion of a longer study I hope to complete).
+But while the booklet's content involves and welcomes all readers. my main appeal is to those who adhere to the Christian faith.
 I firmly believe God graced to me the booklet's central message and did so before He overturned Roe v.
-Wade with His use and guidance of the U.S. Supreme Court.
-And now, having achieved in Roe's overturn what He alone could, God waits for His church to do our part.
+Wade with His use and guidance of the U.S. Supreme Court He had formed.
+And now, having achieved in Roe's overturn what He alone could, God waits for us the Western Protestants to do our part.
 Will we as God's "people," "turn" from our "wicked ways," become a Triumphant Church and radiant Bride of Christ, whereby our "sin" may be forgiven and our "land" may be healed?
-That priceless opportunity-and the instructions for attaining its reward-remain before us, in 41 free-standing words:
+That priceless opportunity-and the instructions for attaining its eternal reward-remain before us, in 41 free-standing words:

-If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then
+If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from Heaven, and I will forgive their sin and will heal their land.

-I will hear from Heaven, and I will forgive their sin and will heal their land. -2 Chronicles 7:14
+-2 Chronicles 7:14